scambra/devise_invitable/README.md

 Here is an example of the steps needed to add a first_name, last_name and role to invited Users.

+Caution: Adding roles requires additional security measures, such as preventing a standard user from inviting an administrator.
+Implement appropriate access controls to ensure system security.

 ### Configuring your application controller to accept :first_name, :last_name, and :role for a User

 Note: These modifications can be applied directly in the InvitationsController if not needed for other Devise actions.